lucax88x/PrimitiveObsession/README.md

 }
 ````

-So, the basic trick for dealing with primitives in Autofac is: don't use primitives.
+So, the basic trick for dealing with primitives in Autofac is: **don't use primitives**.
 Instead, use DTO that wrap one or multiple primitive values.
 DDD calls those DTO Value Object.
-Be explicit: [explicit is better than implicit](https://www.python.org/dev/peps/pep-0020/).

 In the the very short post [Primitive Obsession](http://wiki.c2.com/?PrimitiveObsession) Jb Rainsberger claims those kind of Vlaue Object

 > [...] become "attractive code", meaning literally a class/module that attracts behavior towards it as new methods/functions.
 For example, instead of scattering all the parsing/formatting behavior for dates stored as text, introduce a DateFormat class which attracts that behavior as methods called parse() and format(), almost like magic.

 So, it's likely that just by introducing the class `URL` you will end up enhancing it with some formatting or validation logic, which you could not do with a plain, primitive `string`.

-That's the first step to avoid convoluted registration expression with Autofac.

-Now, let's see how to make the solution nicer.

-## Enhancing the solution
+### Value Object in action

-There are drawbacks with Value Object.
+Let's see how would be a configuration parameter with a Value Object.

-Say you replace `string ConnectionString` with a wrapper class
+Say you replace `string ConnectionString` with a wrapper class:

 ```csharp
 class ConnectionString